A narcissists love bombing.

-In the beginning, those who use songs against us, will them hurt us when we finally break free from them, as when we hear those songs, it can trigger our memories, thus triggering our emotions.
-Giving things different meaning within our thoughts can help with these triggers.
+In the beginning, those who use songs against us, will then hurt us when we finally break free from them, as when we hear those songs, it can trigger our memories, thus triggering our emotions.
+Giving things different meaning within our thoughts can help ease these triggers.

-They mirror us.
+Narcissist mirror us.
 They have a default setting to mirror you.
-They will mirror our body language, and we don’t even know they are doing it, as most people can mirror body language, a narcissist will talk the way we do, when you speak slowly they will if you pause they will, if you talk fast, if you like a movie they will if you dislike a sport, they will also dislike it.
+They will mirror our body language, we don’t even know they are doing it.
+As most people can mirror body language, a narcissist will talk the way we do.
+When you speak slowly they will.
+If you pause, they will.
+If you talk fast, they will.
+If you like a movie, they will.
+If you dislike a sport, they will also dislike it.
 They like all your likes and dislikes all your dislikes.
 They have everything in common with you.
 They will happily agree with your likes and dislikes in the beginning.

-They we sit and chat for hours, to learn our strengths, and our weaknesses, so further down the line they can use each and everyone against us, the will not make our dreams come true as they promised we’d do together.
+They will sit and chat for hours to learn our strengths, our weaknesses, so further down the line, they can use each and everyone of these against us, to devalue us, they will not make our dreams come true as they promised we’d do together.
 Instead, they make our biggest fears come true.

 Taking us out, we shower them with attention, we enjoy their company, and because we are giving them attention, they, in turn, enjoy ours.